 Tenergy 05 is an ideal rubber for offensive topspin strategic play.
-Tenergy series features integration of modern innovation, “Spring Sponge” and well-known “High Tension” technology which is well designed for a replacement of speed-glue.
-The rubber is perfect for a modern table tennis strategy enhancing lots of feel, spin variations and fierce dynamics.
+Tenergy series features the integration of modern innovation, “Spring Sponge”, and well-known “High Tension” technology, which is designed to replace speed-glue.
+The rubber is perfect for a modern table tennis strategy which enhancing lots of feels, spin variations, and fierce dynamics.

 Basic Rubber Information:

-Tenergy 05 is the first product of the Tenergy series feature with the original pimples shape.
-It combined High Tension technology with the characteristics of a highly tacky rubber to maximize spin power.
-Its great performance has not only been proven by a large number of professional players, but also in scientific measurement.
-It is one of the best spinning rubbers being produced by Butterfly.
+Tenergy 05 is the first product of the Tenergy series feature with the shape of the original pimples.
+It combines High Tension technology with the characteristics of a highly tacky rubber to maximize spin power.

 Butterfly Tenergy 05 Performance

-This rubber has been long regarded as one of the best modern offensive table tennis rubbers in the market with very expensive price (USD$ 70 – 80).
-Its popularity has been proven by tons of solid professional players year after year.
+This rubber is regarded as one of the best modern offensive table tennis rubbers in the market at a price of (USD$ 70 – 80).
+Its popularity has been proven by professional players year after year.

-Physically the rubber is quite heavy with nearly 50 g (lighter than Tenergy 25 but slightly heavier than 64 and 80).
-It offers medium to hard feel with new High Tension technology from Butterfly that optimizes its spin and speed.
+The rubber is heavy with nearly 50 g (lighter than Tenergy 25 but slightly heavier than Tenergy 64 and 80).
+It offers a medium to hard feelings with the new High Tension technology from Butterfly that optimizes its spin and speed.

-Regarding speed, Butterfly Tenergy 05 features extremely fast speed.
-Its speed power is close to the fastest rubber in the market (slightly slower than Butterfly Tenergy 80, and Butterfly Bryce Speed FX).
-It allows you to perform very strong paunch or smash with almost effortless.
-It sounds like a thunder when the rubber hit on the ball.
+Regarding speed, Butterfly Tenergy 05 is extremely fast.
+Its speed power is close to the fastest rubber in the market (slightly slower than Butterfly Tenergy 80 and Butterfly Bryce Speed FX).
+It allows you to perform a powerful punch or smash almost effortless.
+It sounds like a rumble of thunder when the rubber hits on the ball.

-In terms of controllability, Butterfly Tenergy 05 offers reasonably fine control (slightly better than Tenergy 80).
-It allows you to return ball with quite high precision for both direction and distance.
+In terms of controllability, Butterfly Tenergy 05 offers a reasonable control (slightly better than Tenergy 80).
+It allows you to return the ball with high precision for both direction and distance.
 Blocking ability is second to none among offensive blades.
-Furthermore, this rubber provides ability to reduce the sensitivity of incoming spin ball (Thanks to the conical shape of the pips).
-This will greatly enhance controllability.
+Furthermore, this rubber reduces the sensitivity of the incoming spin ball (Thanks to the pips’ conical shape).
+It will significantly enhance controllability.

-Overall this blade features very impressive mix between speed and spin.
+Overall, this blade features a very impressive mix between speed and spin.
 It is arguably one of the best offensive rubbers for the modern table tennis.
-Only one con is its expensive price.
-It is highly recommended for intermediate to professional players who comes with high budget.
+The only con is its high price.
+It is highly recommended for intermediate to professional players who have a high budget.

 Recommended Table Tennis Blades for Butterfly Tenergy 05